 This website aims to achieve and maintain very good website accessibility, delivering as many WAI Level AA and AAA guidelines as achievable.

 In February 2021 this website passed a WCAG 2 AA and WCAG 2 AAA check using the website accessibility testing tool www.achecker.ca.
 Although compliance with WCAG guidelines is not the only indicator of website accessibility, it does confirm that this website has a good basic level of accessibility and has been built in a professional and considerate way.

-Due to the complexity and ever-changing nature of accessibility compliance, it is necessary to note that it is very hard for a large website such as www.cdhb.health.nz to consistently maintain 100% compliance with all recognised accessibility best practices.
-However, as part of our commitment to meet the objectives of the Canterbury DHB Disability Action Plan we plan to continuously improve the accessibility of our website content and features so that Canterbury health services information is accessible for all people.
+Due to the complexity and changing nature of accessibility compliance, it is challenging to consistently maintain 100% compliance with all accessibility best practices.
+However, as part of our commitment to meet the objectives of the Disability Action Plan we do plan to continuously improve the accessibility of our website, so that Canterbury health services are accessible to all people.